fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ]
 ```

-Now we know that both interfaces <i>CourseNormalPart</i> and <i>CourseSubmissionPart</i> share not only the base attributes but also an attribute called <i>description</i>, which is a string in both interfaces.
+Now we know that both interfaces *CourseNormalPart* and *CourseSubmissionPart* share not only the base attributes but also an attribute called *description*, which is a string in both interfaces.

-Your first task is to declare a new interface that includes the <i>description</i> attribute and extends the <i>CoursePartBase</i> interface.
-Then modify the code so that you can remove the <i>description</i> attribute from both <i>CourseNormalPart</i> and <i>CourseSubmissionPart</i> without getting any errors.
+Your first task is to declare a new interface that includes the *description* attribute and extends the *CoursePartBase* interface.
+Then modify the code so that you can remove the *description* attribute from both *CourseNormalPart* and *CourseSubmissionPart* without getting any errors.

-Then create a component <i>Part</i> that renders all attributes of each type of course part.
+Then create a component *Part* that renders all attributes of each type of course part.
 Use a switch case-based exhaustive type checking!
-Use the new component in component <i>Content</i>.
+Use the new component in component *Content*.

-Lastly, add another course part interface with the following attributes: <i>name</i>, <i>exerciseCount</i>, <i>description</i> and <i>requirements</i>, the latter being a string array.
+Lastly, add another course part interface with the following attributes: *name*, *exerciseCount*, *description* and *requirements*, the latter being a string array.
 The objects of this type look like the following:

 ```js
 {